 International opportunities and study abroad

-You can go abroad through the College's own Study Away Teach Away (SATA) program or through study-abroad programs offered by other universities.
-Some Hispanic studies and Latin American studies courses take short trips at the College's expense to Spain, Peru or the U.S.-Mexico border.
-On campus, you can practice your conversational Spanish with friends at the language table.
+You can go abroad through the College's own Study Away/Teach Away program (SATA Sevilla, SATA Puebla, SATA Lima, for example) or through study-abroad programs approved by our department and the College.
+Certain Connecticut College courses integrate short TRIPS (Travel Immersion Programs) supported by Spanish into your coursework for short research trips to Spain, Latin America or the U.S.-Mexico border.
+On campus, you will practice your conversational Spanish with friends in the dorms, at cafés and the Spanish language table over lunch.

 Personalized learning

-Hispanic studies will open doors to a range of opportunities that require critical analysis and problem-solving skills.
-World languages and cultures are a major part of the Connections program, and you can choose an Integrative Pathway that enhances your major with a series of interconnected classes designed to help you think about a problem from multiple perspectives.
-Your academic experience will give you a competitive edge for a career in education, business, government, social work, health care, law, media, travel or many other fields.
+Hispanic Studies will open doors to a range of opportunities that require critical analysis and problem-solving skills.
+World languages and cultures are a major part of the Connections program, and you may choose an Integrative Pathway or Center that enhances your major with a series of interconnected classes designed to help you think about a problem or animating question from multiple perspectives.
+Your academic experience will give you a competitive edge for a career in education, business, government, social work, health care, law, media, travel and many other fields.
+If you are considering a major in Hispanic Studies, please contact the members of the department who serve as advisors: Profs.
+Heredia, González, Kuder, Koehler and Kushigian.

 Multi colored C, the logo for Connections